-You choose to study two subjects from each of the columns shown below.
+You will then choose to study two subjects from each of the columns shown below.
 You will attend each subject twice per week.
+During your BGE slots week commencing 1st and 8th February 2021, your teachers will talk to you about their subjects at National 5 and Higher level and what careers they link to.